virtuallyhyper/virtuallyhyper.github.io/_posts/2012-12-26-rhcsa-and-rhce-study-guide.md

 tags:
   - rhcsa_and_rhce
 ---
-I recently ran into this great study guide for RHCSA and RHCE entitled "[here](http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page).
+I recently ran into this great study guide for RHCSA and RHCE entitled [Hands-on Guide to the Red Hat Exams: RHCSA and RHCE Cert Guide and Lab Manual](http://www.pearsonhighered.com/bookseller/product/Handson-Guide-to-the-Red-Hat-Exams-RHCSA-and-RHCE-Cert-Guide-and-Lab-Manual/9780321767950.page) and as I was going through the guide I wanted to write down my notes for each chapter.
+You can actually get a sneak peek into the guide here.
 Here are the Chapters from the Guide:

 *   [Chapter 1 Installation](/2013/01/rhcsa-and-rhce-chapter-1-installation/)
 *   [Chapter 2 System Initialization](/2013/01/rhcsa-and-rhce-chapter-2-system-initialization/)